 Indisputably the best Chinese dance and Chinese music production in the world — Shen Yun tours the globe each year with a completely new and original show.
 As lovers of China’s unique and ancient culture, we are avid Shen Yun fans.

 We’re reposting dancer Ben Chen’s tour blog about Chinese drum dances he’s fallen in love with.
 We’re with him in drum-love.

-As for the descendants of the drum, today they come in all shape and sizes.
-The smallest drums can be picked up in Chinatown and shaken singlehandedly, while the bigger ones are big enough for modern Chinese dance legend Huang Doudou to complete a full circle of butterfly-kicks on top.
+As for the descendants of the drum, today, they come in all shape and sizes.
+The smallest drums can be picked up in Chinatown and shaken singlehandedly, while the bigger ones are big enough for modern Chinese dance legend Huang Doudou to complete a full circle of butterfly-kicks on top of.

-Here are 5 of my favorite drum dances, in order of relative awesomeness:
+Here are five of my favorite drum dances, in order of relative awesomeness:

 China has been an agricultural superpower since the Yellow Emperor‘s time.
 During its economic prime, the Song Dynasty produced a quarter of the world’s crops.
 Indeed, farmers have played a major role in China.

 And just as the color of the soil varies across China’s diverse territories, the farmers who grow up on them have all developed their unique styles of dance.
 These styles are very hard to emulate… unless you become one with them.
 Some may deem them simple-minded, uneducated, or rustic (土 tǔ), but in their carefree movements and simple yet hearty smiles, we can perhaps glimpse the true spirit of the Chinese people.
 “Bearing” (yun) comes from within their bones, and that’s the beauty of it all.

 So we tied drums to our abs, put bandanas on our heads, and kicked up invisible dust on stage in a piece called Ansai drummers.